BryanLong14/Stripe-Tutorial/README.md

 ## Description of Tutorial and Technology Used

-* This is a Stripe API  Tutorial that shows developers how to integrate a credit card payment system into applications they are building
+* This Stripe API Tutorial shows developers how to integrate a credit card payment system into applications they are building
-* THis tutorial uses Node and Express
+* This tutorial uses Node and Express
 * The application is deployed to Heroku
 * This tutorial utilizes [Stripe Checkout](https://stripe.com/checkout), a simple payment form for Web and Mobile
 * This code uses Handlebars, but you could alternatively use React, Vue, or another frontend framework to componentize your application